danielna/danielna.github.com/_posts/2020-10-12-choosing-the-management-track.md

 Another phrase from Grove's book that I think about often is "delegation is not abdication."
 As the manager you are responsible for the technical delivery of your teams projects even though you're not performing any implementation.
-Delegating work but as a means of absolving responsibility from outcomes is a management failure mode.
+Delegating work as a means of absolving responsibility from outcomes is a management failure mode.

 ## My motives for the management track